AndreaPerna99/autonomous-sanitize-robot/README.md

   House
   ```

-The robot will autonomously navigate through the map by moving through the centers of the specified rooms.
+🧭 The robot localizes by monitoring pose covariance in real time and sequentially moves through the center coordinates of rooms.

 ---

 ### 4. Autonomous Sanitization

+This task extends navigation to include room sanitization, employing systematic coverage.

 - **Gazebo + RVIZ launch** as above.
 - **Launch complete_sanitization.py**: